rsdbhamre/Lalaland/Readme.md

 ## Preamble

-LalaLand (LL) is a 3tweaks (A Requiem overhaul) based modlist.
+LalaLand (LLL) is a 3tweaks (A Requiem overhaul) based modlist.
 It aims to provide a fair and challenging combat/gameplay, while keeping up with modern graphical standards with heavy emphasis on performance and consistency.
 It is built from [Animonculory Visual Overhaul](https://github.com/The-Animonculory/Animonculory-Visual-Overhaul/blob/main/Readme.md) v2.3 and graphically further tweaked to increase the performance of an already very well optimised base.
 Gameplay inspiration was drawn from [Arkay's Commandment](https://github.com/Fornication/Arkays-Commandment), another 3tweaks list, and as such plays similar but not identical to it.
 Many thanks to Althro and Fornication for their work!

-LL is made for Skyrim Special Edition Version 1.6.640 and uses the .exe of that version as well.
+LLL is made for Skyrim Special Edition Version 1.6.640 and uses the .exe of that version as well.
 It **DOES NOT** require the paid update to the game.

 The full modlist can be viewed here, [ENB](https://https://loadorderlibrary.com/lists/lalaland-enb), [Non-ENB](https://loadorderlibrary.com/lists/lalaland-non-enb).
 A selection of screenshots can be viewed here, [ENB](https://imgur.com/gallery/NshVBZy), [Non-ENB](https://imgur.com/gallery/L07SGCh).